thibaultcha/lua-resty-socket/README.md

 blocking nature.
 However, it is fine to use it in the `init` context where blocking is not considered harmful.

-In the future, only the `init` phase will allow fallbacking to LuaSocket.
+In the future, only the `init` phase will allow falling back to LuaSocket.

 It currently only support TCP sockets.